AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 But to believe that biological death is final is to deny this.
 It is to believe that there is no otherworldly redemption for those that have suffered such injustice.
 And it is also to believe that there is no poetic justice or punishment for those that perpetuate such disasters.

 These reflections cause me to believe that these injustices are even worse than they first seemed.
 If one believes in the afterlife, then one can console oneself with the idea that victims are “in a better place.”
 But if one does not believe, then there is no consolation.
 These considerations produce in me a sense of urgency — or even a sense of responsibility to prevent such loss of life and such suffering while I can.
+For if justice cannot be delivered in the afterlife, then it must be delivered now, in this life, if it is to be delivered at all.

 ## Meaning

 In bringing these reflections to a close, there is one more topic that I would like to discuss, which is whether the finality of death has any consequences to life’s meaning.
 In my opinion, it does.
 And the way it does is fairly straightforward: If one does not believe in the prospect of the afterlife, then one must make do with the contentments of this life — not for any grand reason, but simply because there isn’t any other option.

 This straightforward conclusion is the wisdom of the ages.
-In the Epic of Gilgamesh, an ancient poem of Mesopotamia that dates back roughly four-thousand years to 2,000 B.C.E., the same message can be found.
+In the *Epic of Gilgamesh,* an ancient poem of Mesopotamia that dates back roughly four-thousand years to 2,000 B.C.E., the same message can be found.
 The fact that this message has been preserved for so long, and that its influence can be found in other world religions, suggests that there is something true in it — or, if not *true* exactly, something helpful or instructive to humankind.

 This epic tells the story of the king Gilgamesh who tries to escape death and to acquire immortality.
 During his journey, he comes upon a woman tavern-keeper that lives at the edge of the world who tells him this: